On this page:

 - Transferring your files to Mason

 - Running jobs on Mason

 mason.indiana.edu) at Indiana University is a large memory computer cluster configured to support data-intensive, high-performance computing tasks for researchers using genome assembly software (particularly software suitable for assembly of data from next-generation sequencers), large-scale phylogenetic software, or other genome analysis applications that require large amounts of computer memory.
 At IU, Mason accounts are available to IU faculty, postdoctoral fellows, research staff, and students involved in genome research.
 IU educators providing instruction on genome analysis software, and developers of such software, are also welcome to use Mason.
 IU has also made Mason available to genome researchers from the National Science Foundation's Extreme Science and Engineering Discovery Environment (XSEDE) project.

-Mason consists of 18 Hewlett Packard DL580 servers, each containing four Intel Xeon L7555 8-core processors and 512 GB of RAM.
-The total RAM in the system is 8 TB.
+Mason consists of 18 Hewlett-Packard (HP) DL580 servers, each containing four Intel Xeon L7555 8-core processors and 512 GB of RAM, and two HP DL360 login nodes, each containing two Intel Xeon E5-2600 processors and 24 GB of RAM.
+The total RAM in the system is 9 TB.
 Each server chassis has a 10-gigabit Ethernet connection to the other research systems at IU and the XSEDE network (XSEDENet).

 Note: The scheduled monthly maintenance window for Mason is the first Tuesday of each month, 7am-7pm.